 Legal Betting On Political Indictment Odds

 Now that the Bad Orange Man is out of office, legal political betting has a new pet market: indictment betting.
-After all, Joe Biden isn’t likely to be forced out of office after his installation, so most impeachment odds will be unfavorable until at least the 2022 midterm elections conclude.
+After all, Joe Biden isn’t likely to be forced out of office after his installation, so most impeachment odds will be unfavorable unless he blunders bigly between now and 2024.
 Of course, that’s precisely why political indictment and celebrity indictment betting has been thrust into the limelight, and frankly, these lines are a lot more fun.

 While you can find Vegas odds on indictment advertised all over Sin City (how apt!), you can’t actually participate in legal betting on political indictment odds in the state of Nevada (or in any other state with domestic sports betting).
 Fortunately, whether you’re looking for Trump indictment odds or Hillary indictment odds, you can find those – and a whole lot more – at the best international betting sites accepting action from US players.
 And if that’s not an indictment on the modern state of things, nothing is!

 Yes, it is absolutely legal to bet on indictments of politicians, celebrities, and other prominent figures, but you can only place such wagers at reputable online sportsbooks like those listed here.
 While upwards of 30 states now offer legal sports betting, political betting, entertainment betting, and current events betting are not supported.

 But forget retail – the big house is for criminals!
 If you want to bet on Vegas indictment odds, you can do that online legally and safely at the best international betting sites.
 Only one state – Washington – bars all online gambling, but the top sportsbooks accept members from WA, and we’ve never heard of anyone being indicted for wagering over the Internet.
 Still, WA residents are advised to follow all local gambling laws and proceed only at their own risk.